-At Idaho Only, we found the vast and all-knowing Internets to be loaded with pages and pages of waterfalls to see in our beautiful state.
-To keep things manageable, we’ve chosen seven waterfalls in the lower third of the state — all with relatively easy access — and compiled them into this handy guide for your next weekend adventure.
-The total trip is a bit over 400 miles with an estimated drive time under 11 hours round-trip; you can see the full Google Map here.
+Southern Idaho is particularly rich with breathtaking waterfalls, courtesy of the Snake River and its tributaries.
+But, because of Idaho’s sheer size and the massive territory covered by the Snake River Plain, waterfall hopping takes a LOT of driving!
+If you’ve got a weekend to spend experiencing some of Idaho’s greatest natural wonders, we’ve got you covered.
+To keep things manageable, we’ve chosen seven waterfalls, both popular and hidden gems, in the lower third of the state and compiled them into this handy guide for your next weekend adventure…and you’ll definitely see plenty of bonus falls along the way!
+The total trip is a bit over 400 miles with an estimated drive time of under 11 hours round-trip; you can see the full Google Map here.